 “When old and young come together to do this, it shows the strength of their convictions.”
 This film is a detailed chronicle of a key moment in the Māori renaissance: the 1975 land march led by then 79-year-old Whina Cooper.
 A coalition of Māori groups set out from the far north for Wellington, opposed to further loss of their land.
-This early doco from director Geoff Steven, shot by Leon Narbey, includes interviews with many of those on the march: Eva Rickard, Tama Poata and Whina Cooper; there is stirring evidence of Cooper’s oratory skills.
+This early Geoff Steven documentary includes interviews with many on the march, including Eva Rickard, Tama Poata and Whina Cooper.
+There is stirring evidence of Cooper’s oratory skills.
 Steven writes about making the film in the backgrounder.